Former TN CM Annadurai remembered | Politics

 The AIADMK members led by interim general secretary K Palaniswami garlanded Anna's statue here.

-Expelled AIADMK general secretary V K Sasikala, who too paid floral tributes to the leader, expressed that the AIADMK factions divided on the leadership issue should sink the differences and unite.
+Expelled AIADMK general secretary V K Sasikala, who too paid floral tributes to the leader, opined that the AIADMK factions divided on the leadership issue should sink the differences and unite.

 ''The AIADMK should remain as a strong force.
 I will visit the AIADMK State headquarters at an opportune moment,'' she said.